jssckbl/solo_foraging/README.md

-# Prime Project
+# Morel of the Story
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-We **STRONGLY** recommend following these instructions carefully.
+It is **STRONGLY** recommended to follow these instructions carefully.
 It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

 ## Download (Don't Clone) This Repository